pixispeter/PIXIS-PROJECTS/README.md

-# PIXISREPO
+# PIXIS-PROJECTS

-PIXISREPO contains the files and instructions needed to set up the PIXIS Volumio installation flow.
+PIXIS-PRPJECTS contains the files and instructions needed to set up PIXIS PROJECTS.

-The project is designed for users who want a simple first-time setup experience on supported hardware.
+Project are designed for users who want a simple first-time setup experience on supported hardware.

 ## Contents